 Requests for legal assistance from the ACLU-DE must be made in writing.
 Please click the button below for more legal resources if your case doesn’t fit our criteria.

 What to Expect After Submitting Your Case:

-- We will notify you in writing about whether we can help you or not.
-If we can help you, there will be no charge for our services.
+- We will notify you in writing if we determine that we can help you.
+There is no charge for our services.

 - We may contact you if we have questions or need more information, so please include your phone number and email address, if you have one, on the complaint form.